Midway through The Principles of Moments I realized something:

 Let’s start from the basics:

-Well not old, but still, I have my complaints.
+Well not old, but still, old soul’d and with plenty of complaints.

 And it only takes one missing element to make a difference.
 That lack of replacement for the slow burn means Plant dawdles in his blue suede shoes.